 Red Pepper Egg Bites (Starbucks Copycat Egg White Bites)

 These roasted red pepper egg bites are flavorful, cheesy, and a copycat of your fave Starbucks egg white bites.
+They're high protein and great for meal prep.

 Jamie N, Registered Dietitian